YangZihao230/AIC-CGL-/README.md

 ## Fine-grained Land-Cover Dataset (FGLCD) Overview

-This is the first dataset for the task of fine-grained land-cover scene classification.
+- The first dataset for the task of fine-grained land-cover scene classification.
 Different from conventional remote sensing scene classification datasets, such as ```UCM```, ```AID``` and ```NWPU```, the fine-grained categorization strictly follows the land-use classification standards *[GB/T 21010-2017](https://www.chinesestandard.net/PDF/English.aspx/GBT21010-2017)*.

-It has a total of 51 geo-spatial fine-grained categories from 8 coarse-grained categories.
+- A total of 51 geo-spatial fine-grained categories from 8 coarse-grained categories.

+- A total of 59994 samples (29998 for training, 29996 for testing).

 ## Citation